thunlp/OpenAttack/docs/source/examples/example5.rst

         finetune_model = train_model(trained_model, datasets.Dataset.from_dict(new_dataset), valid, vocab) # Retrain the classifier with additional adversarial examples

-        print("Testing enhanced model (this step will take dozens of minutes)") attack(clsf, train) # Re-attack the victim model to measure the effect of adversarial training
+        print("Testing enhanced model (this step will take dozens of minutes)") attack(victim, train) # Re-attack the victim model to measure the effect of adversarial training